bcaimano/mongo/docs/fail_points.md

 ## Using Fail Points

 A fail point must first be defined using `MONGO_FAIL_POINT_DEFINE(myFailPoint)`.
 This statement merely adds the fail point to a registry.
-It can now be configured, waited upon, and evalutated in code.
+It can now be configured, waited upon, and referenced.
 However, this is not enough to allow a user to modify runtime behavior.
 The fail point also needs to be evaluated in code.
 There are three common patterns for when a fail point is enabled:
 - Chose to perform a certain behavior:
   `if (myRareCondition || myFailPoint.shouldFail()) { ... }`
 - Block until it is unset: